SharePoint/sp-dev-docs/docs/features/embed-pages-to-teams.md

     ![teams menu apps](../images/teams-intranet-app-embedded.png)

-Notice that you can modify the settings by going back to the **App Studio** and edit the manifest by using the **Manifest editor**.
+Notice that you can modify the settings by going back to **App Studio** and editing the manifest using the **Manifest editor**.

-You can deploy the portal configuration available for your company employees by downloading the manifest from the **App Studio** and publishing it to be available from your company catalog.
+You can deploy the app to all users or to targeted users by downloading the manifest from the **App Studio** and publishing it to the app catalog in Teams administration.

 > [!IMPORTANT]
-> To be able to deploy this solution to your tenant for other users, you will need to have sufficient permissions to perform the app deployment to your tenant Microsoft Teams app catalog.
+> To deploy this solution to users in your tenant, you must have sufficient permissions to deploy apps in the Microsoft Teams app catalog.

 ## Sample manifest of the solution

-If you download the solution file from the App Studio and see the detailed configuration of the manifest file, it has the following configurations to enable it work properly in web and in desktop modes.
+If you download the solution file from the App Studio and see the detailed configuration of the manifest file, it has the following configuration to enable it to work properly in web and in desktop modes.

 ```json
 {